Skip to main content

 Computational Electronic Structure Theory

-Many phenomena in physics, chemistry and biology are caused by the motion of electrons and nuclei on the ultrafast time scale (~ 1 femtosecond = 10-15 s).
+Many phenomena in physics, chemistry and biology are caused by the motion of electrons and nuclei on ultrafast time scales (~ 1 femtosecond = 10-15 s).
 We study ultrafast phenomena by analytical models and numerical simulations, our main focus is on exploring the motion of electronic excitations in condensed matter.
-In parallel, we develop efficient electronic-structure algorithms for electron-electron interactions to support our studies on ultrafast dynamics.
+In parallel, we develop efficient algorithms from many-body perturbation theory for electron-electron interactions to support our studies on ultrafast dynamics.

 Ultrafast Electron Dynamics

 We study nonequilibrium electron dynamics in solids driven by ultrashort laser pulses.
-For our studies we use analytical models and numerical simulations based on quantum mechanics.
+For our studies we use analytical models and numerical simulations.

 Electronic Structure Methods